Learn how exercising in small doses every day can help you live longer

 - If you haven’t exercised in a while and you have health concerns, talk to your doctor before starting a new workout routine.
 For a referral to a Scripps physician, visit our doctor finder, or call 1-800-SCRIPPS (800-727-4777) for personal assistance.

-- See our event calendar for a list of exercise classes near you.
+- See our classes and events for a list of exercise classes near you.

 - If your goal is to lose weight, make an appointment at Scripps Clinic Center for Weight Management.